iskenxan/sheepy-fp-guide/README.md

 ## Usage
 This project is build using React and uses [this repo](https://github.com/rebornix/vscode-webview-react) as a template with a few modifications.
+To run the project locally in VsCode use `yarn run build` or `yarn watch-build` from the root directory.
+After the code finishes compiling, you can run the extension using F5 key.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.